SAP public event behaviour guidelines

 Preferences and policies

-If voters ask about preferences, tell them Sustainable Australia is an independent community movement from the political centre and prefers that voters allocate their own preferences.
+If voters ask about preferences, tell them Sustainable Australia Party is an independent community movement from the political centre and prefers that voters allocate their own preferences.

 Note: Take your SAP HTV cards, t-shirt or cap, sunscreen, jacket, umbrella, chair, water, snacks/lunch and any party signage you have.